My IBM Log in Subscribe

 Advantages of virtual machines

-VMs offer numerous advantages over traditional physical hardware.
+VMs offer numerous advantages over traditional physical hardware, including the following:

-Because multiple VMs run on a single physical computer, customers don’t have to buy a new server every time they want to run another OS.
+Because multiple VMs run on a single physical computer, customers don’t have to buy a new server whenever they want to run another OS.
 Therefore, they can get more return from each piece of hardware they already own, significantly reducing IT costs related to capital and operating expenses.

 Agility and speed

-Since VMs are software-based, it’s easy to spin up new ones, making it faster to scale up to meet new workload demands compared to provisioning new hardware-based environments.
+Because VMs are software-based, it’s easy to spin up new ones.
+This feature makes it faster to scale up to meet new workload demands and reduce downtime compared to provisioning new hardware-based environments.
+Load balancing helps ensure that workloads are distributed evenly across VMs, optimizing performance and responsiveness during scaling without overloading any single VM.

 Portability